psf/black/README.md

  ```

- This is because python has significant indentation for blocks
+ This is because Python has significant indentation for blocks
  ending with a colon.
 However, that is not the case with backslashes.
  ```py3
  if True: